Kumarapalayam Assembly constituency

-Kumarapalayam is a state assembly constituency in Namakkal District of Tamil Nadu.
+Kumarapalayam is a state assembly constituency in Namakkal district of Tamil Nadu.
 Its State Assembly Constituency number is 97.
 It consists of a portion of Kumarapalayam taluk.
-It is included in the Namakkal Parliamentary Constituency.
+It is included in Erode Lok Sabha constituency.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu.

-It was newly formed in the year of 2008 by separating the Sankari and Tiruchengode constituencies.
+It was newly formed in the year 2008 by separating Sankari and Tiruchengode constituencies.